JHUAPL/PACMANs/docs/milestone4_report.rst

    • This steady state loses stability at the Hopf bifurcation (red branch in Figures 1-2).

-   • The escape (the “tipping") arises when a stochastic trajectory wandering around the stable state manages to "cross” the unstable limit cycle and escape to either large oscillations or to a completely different lower circulation branch.
+   • The escape (the “tipping") arises when a stochastic trajectory wandering around the stable state manages to "cross” the unstable limit cycle and escape to either large oscillations or to a completely different lower circulation branch.\ |image34|

    Where the initial condition with D=1 (where D is the Low latitude